johbenrivcar/zr_Timers/ReadMe.md

 10. zr_clsTickQueue.cls
     * Class module used internally by the system.
 Not used directly by applications
 11. zr_clsTimer.cls
     * Class implementing the Timer functionality for use by applications.
-New instances are returned by calls to the core function zr_newTimer().
+A new Timer instances is obtained by a call to the Core function zr_newTimer().
+    * Events are monitored by using WithEvents syntax with the Timer object and then defining handlers for different event types.

 ## How to install